 At least some such activities (active learning) should be used alongside practical work in order to maximise learning.
 There will not be time for everything to be covered in this way but some topics certainly should be.
-If you give learners guiding questions to answer while listening this will activate knowledge and language and will allow the learners to feedback the answers or contribute to the group discussion more effectively.
-This is an example of what is called 'scaffolding'.

 There are, of course, many other methods of getting learners involved and plenty of ideas in books and on the web.